-1. Tokyo is the most technologically advanced city in Asia a.
-In Tokyo, most people have cellphones and many buildings are equipped with wireless technology b.
-Peoples' daily lives come to halt if there is a blackot in Tokyo c.
-I rode the subway in Tokyo for many years, and it never broke down. d.
+1. Tokyo is the mo st technologically advanced city in Asia In Tokyo, most people have cellphones and many buildings are equipped with wireless technology l э.
+Peoples' daily lives come to halt if there is a blackot in Tokyo I rode the subway in Tokyo for many years, and it never broke down.
 Some subway stations in Tokyo can handle more than a million passengers a day because of the use of computers 2.
-Hawaii has the best surfing beaches in North America a.
-If you have never surfed in the Hawaiaan islands, you cannot be a world-class surfer because Hawaii is the benchmark by which other beaches are evaluated. b.
-The winter waves in Oahu are higher than the summer waves, so serious surfers tend to spend time there during the winter months. d.
+Hawaii has the b est surfing beaches in North America O If you have never surfed in the Hawaiaan islands, you cannot be a world-class surfer because Hawaii is the benchmark by which other beaches are evaluated. l The winter waves in Oahu are higher than the summer waves, so serious surfers tend to spend time there during the winter months.

+......d.
 Storm waves can rise as high as 20 feet with a face of up to 50 feet.

-5. 12 2 c) Language Focus
+b) Language Focus

-- 1. Using Because and Because of - Because of is followed by noun phrase Ex: people spend a lot of time outdoors because of the mild climate. - Because is followed by a complete sentence with its own subject and verb
+1. Using Because and Because of

+- Because of is followed by noun phrase

+Ex: people spend a lot of time outdoors

+because of the mild climate

+- Because is followed by a complete sentence with its own subject and verb